Stroke Telerehabilitation: What Is It and Does it Really Work?

 Therefore, you can feel confident that telerehabilitation is backed by research and can help you make meaningful progress in your stroke recovery, just like in-person rehab sessions.

-The following sections outline additional areas of research into the effectiveness of telerehabilitation in post-therapy and patient and caregiver satisfaction.
+The following sections outline additional areas of research regarding the effectiveness of telerehabilitation after stroke.

 Research in Motor Function

-Telerehabilitation has either better or equal effects on motor function, higher cortical function, and depression in patients, with significant differences observed in 8 out of 22 studies conducted in a recent systematic review.
+In a recent systematic review, telerehabilitation is shown to have either better or equal effects on motor function, higher cortical function, and depression in patients, with significant differences observed in 8 out of 22 studies compared with control groups.

 Research in Patient Satisfaction

-Patients are satisfied with telerehabilitation, especially because of the added convenience.
+Research shows that individuals are equally satisfied with telerehabilitation as in-person therapy, especially because of the added convenience.
 Moreover, the comfort of home-based sessions also strengthens adherence to stroke recovery treatment.
 Patient satisfaction is key in maintaining motivation, compliance to treatment and stamina in the recovery process after a stroke.

 Caregiver Benefits